 (d) If the family's income is above 150% of the federal poverty level, and the child in placement receives SSI benefits, Title II benefits, an adoption subsidy, or a guardianship subsidy and the parent is the representative payee of such benefits, the fee will also include an amount equal to 75% of the child's SSI benefit, 75% of the child's Title II benefits, and/or 75% of the child's adoption or guardianship subsidy.
 An amount equal to the remaining 25% will be retained by the parent or representative payee.

-(2) If a family fails to pay the assessed fee for nonvoluntary substitute care, the family shall receive a warning letter.
+(2) If a family fails to pay the assessed fee for non-voluntary substitute care, the family shall receive a warning letter.
 If a family receives a warning letter for three consecutive months, the family may receive a notice of termination and the Department may refer the case for debt collection.

 (3) The provisions of 110 CMR 4.08A(2) through 4.08A(5) and 4.08A(7) apply equally to 110 CMR 4.08B.